shano/knowledge-garden/AWS/Cloudformation.md

 ### Cloudformation Designer
 * Useful for validating cloudformation
-#### Create Template in Designer
+* "Create Template in Designer"
 * Looks like a good way to build up a rough template, has neat links between entities
 * Can use it along with reference guide to start building up the required fields, which aren't shown in the designer or augment it by copy-pasting template samples in.
 * Cmd-Space allows you to autocomplete elements in your template
 ### StackSets
 * Cloudformation is regional, so for Multi-Account/Multi-Region business
 * User maintaining a stack across many accounts would need admin access to all.
-* Hub and Spoke Model
+* *Hub and Spoke Model*
 	* Hub is the Shared Services Account
 		* Can assume roles in many child accounts
 		* Then can deploy stacks in all child accounts
 	* Spoke is the Child Account
-	* Roles
+* *Roles*
 	* Hub needs an IAM role for the spokes
 	* So Hub has a role, that give it access to *STS Assume Role*
 		* This STS Assume role lets them take the role of child accounts.
 	* Documentation for setting up roles [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html)
 * Basically once setup you can create Stacksets on the admin(or hub) and this will act on the child accounts.
 	* You can pass in AccountIds to submit to those children.
 ### Stacks
 * Collection of resources
-* Use the stacks on CloudFormation to get a good status of deploys.
+* Use the stacks on cloudformation to get a good status of deploys.
 	* Events
 	* Resources
 		* Custom Resources